The all things Bed and Breakfast blog

 I have a friend I met in Richmond, Bob, who attended school in Ottawa Canada and knew some Bed and Breakfast owners up there.
 He invited me to visit but unfortunately I never got the opportunity.
 He and some of his friends posted on their site some details about their experiences with local Bed and Breakfasts here.
 I would love to go there sometime though, as you might imagine, I am no fan of the cold let alone the deep-freeze up there!

-One of our contacts who owns B&B’s in several locations has always advocated for going all out on decorations, particularly seasonal ones.
-For example, he hires a company specializing in Christmas lighting to make his place truly stand out during the Christmas season.
+One of our contacts who owns B&B’s in several locations has always advocated for quality construction and the finest touches.
+For example, he believes in going all in on the bathrooms in his homes, thinking most of his customers would find that appealing.
+The showers are always tile and his brother installs the finest quality glass shower doors to make his places memorable.
 He says he could do it himself, but the time involved is burdensome and his creativity is not near what professionals can do.
 In his view, this kind of thing is a no-brainer.

 Another thing that warrants mentioning here before jumping into this: It goes without saying that the B&B industry has taken a huge hit from the Covid pandemic.
 B&B owners are not big corporate entities with deep pockets.
 The vast majority are truly small business owners whose livelihood is driven far more by a passion for serving and entertaining than for profits.
 So when the customer base dries up because everyone is either compelled to stay home or afraid to travel, most owners are left struggling to pay the bills and keep the operation afloat.
 If an effort to try to make customers more comfortable returning, we and a couple fellow B&B owners approached a UVC lighting company to learn about what we perceived as a new industry that might help keep our spaces safer from this nasty disease.
 We learned that UVC lighting has been around for a long time and that there were things we could do with some relatively inexpensive lighting options to protect ourselves and our customers.
 Another great site, among hundreds, is the UVC page on this interesting site.